-The Ethereum London hard fork is an update changing the blockchain’s transaction fee model and difficulty time bomb.
-The Ethereum network will set transaction fees with a base fee for each block rather than bidding on gas prices.
+The Ethereum London hard fork update has changed the blockchain’s transaction fee model and difficulty time bomb.
+The Ethereum network now sets transaction fees with a base fee for each block rather than bidding on gas prices.

-To coincide with the planned release of Ethereum 2.0, developers are also delaying an intentionally built-in event known as the difficulty time bomb.
-This will encourage miners to switch from Proof of Work (PoW) to Proof of Stake (PoS).
+To coincide with the release of Ethereum 2.0, developers delayed an intentionally built-in event known as the difficulty time bomb.
+This would encourage miners to switch from Proof of Work (PoW) to Proof of Stake (PoS).

-Ethereum’s London hard fork is an update to the Ethereum blockchain, coming soon after the April 2021 Berlin hard fork.
-The London update makes significant changes to Ethereum’s transaction fee system, which has long been a contentious subject.
-The update also makes preparations for the planned Ethereum 2.0 release by making adjustments to its consensus model.
+Ethereum’s London hard fork is an update to the Ethereum blockchain, following the April 2021 Berlin hard fork.
+The London update made significant changes to Ethereum’s transaction fee system, which had long been a contentious subject.
+The update also made preparations for the Ethereum 2.0 release by making adjustments to its consensus model.

 London, however, is considered controversial by some due to the significant changes it has on crypto transaction fees and mining.
-The exact effects the changes will have for users and miners aren’t fully known, but they will be temporary because Ethereum 2.0 is coming soon.
+The exact effects the changes will have for users and miners aren’t fully known, but they are temporary because Ethereum 2.0 is coming soon.

 Each EIP follows guidelines laid out in EIP1: